Skip to main content

 4. Eventually remove react-query

 The two libraries don't share state, so a query in react-query and a shared store in use-remote-data with the same data will fetch independently.
-This is fine during migration — just don't have both active for the same data in the same component.
+This is fine during migration.
+Avoid having both active for the same data in the same component.